myjournal/myjournal.github.io/docs/teen/1995-the-hospital.md

 ## A new drug

-Shortly after the surgery my doctors decided to try a new drug to see if that would improve my condition.
+Around the time of the surgery my doctors decided to try a new drug to see if that would improve my condition.
 The drug was named [Biaxin](https://en.wikipedia.org/wiki/Clarithromycin) and was relatively new.
 The Biaxin, along with the surgery started clearing up my pneumonia.

 ## Recovery